Wilburn Cartwright: Family

 Wilburn's great-great uncle was Peter Cartwright, who had defeated Abraham Lincoln in an Illinois legislative race.

-His two daughters were Wilburta May Cartwright and Doralyn Emma Cartwright (Lynn Cartwright), who was an actress that was married to actor Leo Gordon.
+His two daughters were Wilburta May Cartwright and actress Lynn Cartwright.

 His nephew, Jan Eric Cartwright, was the Oklahoma Attorney General from 1979 to 1983.

 His siblings were Floyd, Gerty, McKinley, Shafter, Dewey, Cecil, Keith, and Clifford (Buck).
 The last two were also Oklahoma state legislators.

-His father, Jackson Robert (JR) Cartwright, was a Baptist preacher and served in the Oklahoma House of Representatives in 1929 and 1931.
+His father, Jackson Robert Cartwright, was a Baptist preacher and served in the Oklahoma House of Representatives in 1929 and 1931.

 United States Congress

-Cartwright was elected as a Democrat to the Seventieth and to the seven succeeding Congresses (March 4, 1927 - January 3, 1943).
+Cartwright was elected as a Democrat to the Seventieth and to the seven succeeding Congresses.
 He served as chairman of the Committee on Roads (Seventy-third through Seventy-seventh Congresses).
 He was an unsuccessful candidate for renomination in 1942.
 Cartwright was a supporter of the New Deal public works projects in his district.

 Military career

 He served as a major in the United States Army, Allied Military Government, with service in Africa and Europe from 1943 until he was injured.
 He returned to the United States as an instructor at Fort Custer, Michigan, in 1945.
 He was employed with the Veterans' Administration at Muskogee, Oklahoma, in 1945 and 1946.